Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Iron-Fortified Formula

 Watering down formula reduces the concentration of nutrients and is dangerous for babies.
-It can lead to deficiencies and slow growth and development.
+It can lead to nutrient deficiencies and slow growth and development.

 Also, babies don’t need water before 6 months of age.
 Introducing more water than the amount required to prepare the formula can cause an electrolyte imbalance.